History of Saint Paul, Minnesota: Higher education

-Hamline University (1854) Hamline was founded and named after Methodist Bishop Leonidas Lent Hamline, who provided USD $25,000 of his own money to launch the school.
+Hamline University (1854) Hamline was founded and named after Methodist Bishop Leonidas Lent Hamline, who provided US$25,000 of his own money to launch the school.
 The university opened in Red Wing, Minnesota, with the premise that the school would eventually move to Saint Paul.
 A statue of the bishop, sculpted by the late professor of art Michael Price, stands on campus.
 In 1869, the university shut down its operations after enrollment dropped drastically due to the Civil War.
 The first building at the Red Wing site was torn down in 1872.
 A new building opened in 1880 in Saint Paul's Midway neighborhood housing 113 students.
 The building burned in 1883, and the following year, a new building was developed: Old Main, Hamline's oldest remaining building.

 In 1917 Hamline actively responded to the call of World War I by incorporating an Army Training Corps at the university.
 More buildings developed after World War II.
 By 1928, Hamline consisted of Old Main (classrooms and administration), Manor House (women's residence hall), a Methodist church, and Goheen Hall (men's residence hall).
 Hamline faced tough challenges during the U.S. economic depression of the early 1930s.
 After World War II, Hamline's choir and theater department became a musical reference in Minnesota.
 The choir would eventually become nationally renowned, and would travel overseas.
 By 1950, enrollment surpassed 1000 students, and the board of directors decided on further development.
 New developments included two new residential halls (Sorin and Drew halls), a cultural center (Bush Student Center), a new carpentry center (VanHemert Hall) a new arts center, and a new science center (Drew Hall of Science).
 All of these projects were completed in the mid-1960s.